 Insurance Rate Information for Military Drivers and Veterans

-If you are one of the more than 11,000 active-duty military personnel who live in Mississippi, and you are deployed for a long period with your vehicle left unused at home, be sure to notify your insurer and ask about discounts or whether you can suspend all or part of your coverage.
+If you are one of the more than 11,000 active-duty military personnel who live in Mississippi and you are deployed for a long period with your vehicle left unused at home, be sure to notify your insurer and ask about discounts or whether you can suspend all or part of your coverage.

 If money is tight, you may want to cancel your coverage while you are away.
-Mississippi law does not allow an insurance company to increase your rate if you cancelled or didn't renew your policy because you were called to active duty — as long as your car was not used during the cancellation period.
+Mississippi law does not allow an insurance company to increase your rate if you canceled or didn't renew your policy because you were called to active duty — as long as your car was not used during the cancellation period.
 However, you will be responsible for the costs if your car is damaged or stolen in your absence, so be sure it is in a secure place.

 If you are a Mississippi resident temporarily deployed out of state, you can renew your license by mail.
 Otherwise, you will have 90 days after discharge to renew your license upon your return to Mississippi.
 If you are a resident of another state temporarily stationed in Mississippi, you and your family can continue to drive with your license and registration from home.

-Age savings for Mississippi service members
+Average Rates for Mississippi service members

-If you can't get an insurer to cover you because of your driving history or risk profile, you can apply for insurance from the Mississippi Automobile Insurance Assigned Risk Plan.
-The plan provides bodily injury and property damage liability insurance to high-risk drivers who can't get an insurance policy on their own.
+Everyone who drives in Mississippi needs to have liability insurance or show another form of financial responsibility.
+If you can't get an insurer to cover you because of your driving history or risk profile, you can apply for insurance from the Mississippi Automobile Insurance Plan.
+The plan provides liability insurance to high-risk drivers who can't get an insurance policy on their own.